 Collections: Penrhyn houses one of the most important collections of paintings in Wales, including works by Richard Wilson, Perino del Vaga, Canaletto, Palma Vecchio, Carl Haag, and Rembrandt; the latter's "Catrina Hooghsaet" was almost sold to the Dutch Culture Ministry in 2007 for the Rijksmuseum, but the Dutch government couldn't meet the price, which was supposedly in the neighborhood of £40 million.
-"St. Luke Drawing the Virgin and Child," a 15th century devotional painting attributed to the workshop of the Netherlandish artist Dieric Bouts the Elder, was sold to a foreign buyer in November of 2015; however, the UK government put a temporary export ban on the painting leaving Britain in the hope that an individual or a gallery in the UK would match the asking price of £3.3 million.
+"St. Luke Drawing the Virgin and Child," a 15th century devotional painting attributed to the workshop of the Netherlandish artist Dieric Bouts the Elder, was sold to a foreign buyer in November of 2015; however, the UK government put a temporary export ban on the painting leaving Britain in the hope that an individual or a gallery in Britain would match the asking price of £3.3 million.
 The culture minister, Ed Vaizey, said: "This distinctive painting is the only example of St. Luke drawing the Virgin Mary and Christ by a northern European artist on display in this country.
 I hope that a buyer comes forward to save this iconic piece for the UK."
 In July of 2016 the painting was ultimately saved for the nation.
 The Bowes Museum in County Durham paid £2.3 million (the Heritage Lottery Fund contributed £1.99 million) for the privately owned painting that had been in collection at Penrhyn.
 Penrhyn Castle also contains the famous bed manufactured from slate from the Penrhyn quarries (it weighs over a ton) that was made for Queen Victoria's 1859 visit to Penrhyn (the queen refused to sleep in the bed because it reminded her of a tombstone).

 Garden & Outbuildings: The estate contains a countryside exhibition, an industrial railway museum, a large tree and shrub collection, and a Victorian terraced walled garden.